signalogic/SigSRF_SDK/mediaTest_readme.md

     ```
     .sdp files should be basic text files, with either CR line endings (typical for Linux) or CRLF (typical for Windows).

-2) As contents of SIP Invite or other SDP info packets contained in packet flow.
+2) As contents of SIP Invite message or other SDP info packets contained in packet flow.
 This also works for [encapsulated streams](#user-content-encapsulatedstreams).

 #### Command Line SDP File

 Command line SDP input applies to all pcaps or UDP inputs, so the .sdp file should cover all expected payload types and configurations.
-Packet SDP input applies only to the input packet flow in which SIP invite packets are received, and should appear before input stream(s) start in order to take effect.
+Packet SDP input applies only to the input packet flow in which SIP Invite message packets are received, and should appear before input stream(s) start in order to take effect.

 Below is the example.sdp file included in the SDK download: